 Also the Goldenes Dachl on Ambras Castle, the Wasserspeicher (a water tower) on Hof Square, and also Zum Schwarzen Kameel Stadtsteig 14.

 The inner city is connected to all four directions of the compass by streets.
-To the north are Maria Theresien Straße and the Arx Schnabelgut, to the south is Schlossallee and Puntigam Square, which runs over into Westbahnstraße.
+To the north are Maria Theresien Straße and the Arx Schnabelgut, and to the south are Schlossallee and Puntigam Square, which runs over into Westbahnstraße.

 To the east are Swarzenberg-Passage and Barcaccia Bridge.
 To the west is Schwabentorbrücke (Swabian Gate Bridge).
 The Johanniterbrücke runs from the west to the north along with the Inn River.

 Triumphpforte is among the best-known sights in the Austrian city of Innsbruck.
 It lies at the southerly end of the existing Maria-Theresien-Straße when the southern roadway out of the city.